-Most people don’t realize it, but just about every credit card out there charges foreign exchange fees.
+Most people don’t realize it, but just about every credit card out there charges foreign transaction fees.
 Whenever we charge something in a foreign currency, we end up paying an additional 2.5% on top of the spread.
 What that means is you pay an extra 2.5% on top of the exchange rate when you make your purchases.

 If we travel often or if we make regular purchases online in foreign currencies, these fees can add up to a small fortune over time.
 I don’t know about you, but I much prefer to spend that money on myself.

-Fortunately in Canada, there are a few credit cards that have no foreign exchange fees available in 2018.
+Fortunately in Canada, there are a few credit cards that have no foreign transaction fees available in 2018.
 Each card has its pros and cons so here are the features to help you decide which card to pick up.

 - Best card for occasional travellers: Home Trust Preferred Visa (No annual fee, 1% cash back on all purchases)